-6.52 The 1979 Act permits the scheduling of archaeological sites that meet the criteria for being nationally important.
+- as a non-renewable, fragile, and finite resource and place a priority on its conservation.
+The key pieces of legislation are the Ancient Monuments and Archaeological Areas Act 1979 and the Planning (Listed Buildings and Conservation Areas) Act 1990, as amended. - 6.9 The 1979 Act permits the scheduling of archaeological sites that meet the criteria for being nationally important.
 Scheduling protects monuments against ground disturbance.
 The 1990 Act similarly provides legal protection for nationally important buildings by listing and provides local authorities with the power to determine and designate areas of special historic or architectural interest as conservation areas.
-The 1990 Act places a number of duties on decision makers, key amongst these are:

-- a.
-Section 66 which states that, in considering applications affecting Listed Buildings, 'special regard' will be had 'to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.' and - b.
-Section 72 which states that, in considering applications affecting Conservation Areas, 'special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area.'

-6.53 In the operation of this law, the concept of 'preservation' referred to in Sections 66 and 72 has been interpreted as 'to do no harm'.

-6.54 In addition to these, the 1983 National Heritage Act (as amended) also made provision for the creation of a register of parks and gardens and battlefields.
-These are not afforded the same legal protection as other statutory designated assets, but registration is a material consideration in the planning process (see below).

-6.55 Finally, under the 1997 Hedgerow Regulations, hedgerows may qualify for protection if deemed 'important', depending on whether they met certain statutory criteria for length, location, and importance.
+The 1990 Act places a number of duties on decision makers, key amongst these are: - a.
+Section 66 which states that, in considering applications affecting Listed Buildings, 'special regard' will be had 'to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.' - b.
+Section 72 which states that, in considering applications affecting Conservation Areas, 'special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area.' - 6.10 In the operation of this law, the concept of 'preservation' referred to in Sections 66 and 72 has been interpreted as 'to do no harm'. - 6.11 In addition to these, the 1983 National Heritage Act (as amended) also made provision for the creation of a register of parks and gardens and battlefields.
+These are not afforded the same legal protection as other statutory designated assets, but registration is a material consideration in the planning process (see below). - 6.12 Finally, under the 1997 Hedgerow Regulations, hedgerows may qualify for protection if deemed 'important', depending on whether they met certain statutory criteria for length, location, and importance.

-6.56 The application of the above legislation and national policy covering the effects of development on the historic environment are outlined in Section 16 of the NPPF where Paragraph 185 states that:
+6.13 The application of the above legislation and national policy covering the effects of development on the historic environment are outlined in Section 16 of the NPPF where Paragraph 190 states that:

-Local planning authorities should set out in their Local Plan a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
-In doing so, they should recognise that heritage assets are an irreplaceable resource and conserve them in a manner appropriate to their significance.'
+'Plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay, or other threats.
+This strategy should take into account: